everRoc/Crop-face-using-MTCNN/README.md

-# Crop-face-using-MTCNN
-Crop face using MTCNN
+# Crop face using MTCNN